 Now turn both fabric tubes inside out.
 If you listened to my earlier advice and made them wide, this will be pretty easy.
 If you didn’t, it will take FOREVER.
 I’m not sure why I didn’t just cut new pieces of fabric at this point.

 The next thing to sew is the backpack.
 Place the two larger pieces of fabric together with the patterned side facing in.
 Pin around all but the top edge.
 Before you sew, you need to place the straps inside.
 I removed just the pins on the corners to sneak the straps in.
 The gold overlay on the picture is approximately where the straps were on the inside.
 Make sure they are not touching any other edges so they don’t get sewn in anywhere weird.
-Now sew all three edges.
+Now sew all three edges using a sewing machine.

 The last step is to sew the top hem and put in the elastic.
 You can skip the elastic, but I think it holds the lovey in and away from danger better.
 I folded over the top edge so that my overlap was a little bit wider than the elastic.
 Then I pinned and sewed it, leaving a small gap to feed the elastic through.
 I then cut my elastic and threaded it through my seam.
 I used a safety pin on one end to help guide it.
 Then I sewed the elastic together and sewed the small gap closed.